libgeos/geos/util/geosop/README.md

 * Apply a limit and offset (TBD) to the input geometries
 * collect input geometries into a GeometryCollection (for aggregate operations)
 * Execute a GEOS operation on each geometry
-* TBD: Execute a GEOS operation on each geometry for a list of different arguments
 * Explode result collections into individual geometries
 * Output result as text, WKT or WKB
 * Time the overall and individual performance of each operation